 (iii) the date the animal arrived at the holding yard.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) The holding yard operator must comply with subregulation (1) as soon as practicable after the animal arrives at the holding yard and before it is moved from the holding yard.